Plausible vs Fathom Analytics: Simple Privacy Analytics Compared

 Google Analytics has dominated web analytics for nearly two decades, but its complexity and data collection practices have created an unexpected opening for simpler alternatives.
 With GDPR enforcement, CCPA requirements, and growing privacy concerns, many website owners now face a difficult choice: wade through Google Analytics’ labyrinthine dashboard or find something cleaner.

-Feature Comparison Table
+Feature Comparison Overview

 Feature Plausible Fathom